Three Caltraps abreast Heraldry of some Yorkshire Families

 Motto: "Noscete ipsum" [know thyself]

-Found in: Stansfield Hall, Todmorden, Sowerby Church, Heptonstall church, Elland chapel and Stansfield chapel at Guiseley, the surname taken from the place-name by a son of William Marmion[s], who accompanied William The Conqueror to England.
+Found in: Stansfield Hall, Todmorden, Sowerby Church, Heptonstall church, Elland chapel and Stansfield chapel at Guiseley, the surname is taken from the place-name by a descendant supposedly of William Maryon[s], who accompanied William The Conqueror to England.

 Savile: Savile Arms